 Experience the best of Indiana, all over the state, by participating in our events and programs.
 Choose a category or date to find something specific or browse the calendar to encounter something new.

-Peewinkle's Puppet Studio at the Indiana State Museum presents The Slightly Haunted Puppet Studio.
+Peewinkle's Puppet Studio at the Indiana State Museum presents Cinderella.

 To buy tickets online, click here.

 For more information about upcoming shows, scheduling, and Peewinkle's Puppet Studio, visit their website, www.peewinklespuppets.org.

 Receive $2 off museum admission with the purchase of a full-priced Peewinkle’s ticket on the same day.
 Not available online.

 Don’t just visit the museum, invade it.
 Wear practical shoes—they’re the only practical thing on the tour.
 From the odd to the shocking to the just plain eye-opening, a Museum INvasion tour turns the traditional museum experience on its head.
 Museum INvasion tours are intended for adults, but suitable for children ages 10 and up.

 To reserve your spot on this INvasion tour, please call 317.232.1637.
 Walk-ins are welcome when space is available.

 Scheduled group tours are also available.
 Tours are $150 with a maximum of 10 people per group.
 To book a group tour, contact 317.232.1637.

 > Admission: $10 for members; $20 for non-members [price includes museum admission]